robertmartin8/ReasonableDeviations/academic_papers.md

 ## Paper summaries

 These are notes/summaries I have made of various journal articles or scientific papers over the course of my research.
-My typical workflow is to make handwritten notes, then at a later date, rewrite the notes in markdown to refresh my knowledge.
-That being said, in some cases I have uploaded scans of the handwritten notes instead.

 For each article, I have hyperlinked the title of the article to the pdf/markdown version of my notes.
 Within each topic, they are arranged by author.
 If you are looking for a specific article, I suggest you cmd/ctrl-f, as there are a decent number of them.